oxcompsoc/learntocode/session1/README.md

   `print`, i.e. that we are telling Python to execute the `print` function
 * `"Hello, world!"` is the **argument** to the function `print`, i.e. the text that we would like the code inside the `print` function to output.
-You'll notice that when the text is printed the quote marks are missing &emdash;
-  this is because we have to indicate to Python that the argument is text, rather than other symbols.
+You'll notice that when the text is printed the quote marks are missing - this is because we have to indicate to Python that the argument is text, rather than other symbols.
 We call text that appears in programs like this **strings**